kyldvs/template-reason-library/details.md

 }
 ```

-- Test this works by adding `1 / 0;` to `Hello.re` and ensuring the stack trace is printed.
+- Test this works by adding `1 / 0;` to a reason file and ensuring the stack trace is printed.